Heinoushare/Sabacc-Flask/README.md

 index.html *extends* layout.html, using Jinja2 to *extend* it and fill in Jinja2 HTML *blocks*. index.html uses Jinja2 to check whether a user is signed in or not.
 If they are, a table of the user's active games will be displayed, with data being passed from application.py, otherwise, a video and rulebook on how to play Sabacc will be displayed.

 ### apology.html
 apology.html simply renders a image of a cat with error text on it.
-Using external sources, helpers.py
+Using external sources and Jinja2, apology.html will generate said image. apology.html is rendered whenever there is an internal server error or invalid user input.

+### chat.html